Different funeral arrangements?

 Burial at sea – The funeral service can be held locally, to then be followed by burial at sea in full maritime tradition a day or so later.
 The nearest port of embarkation is in Lymington in Hampshire, about 17 miles east of Bournemouth.
 We then sail out to the ‘Needles’, West of the Isle of Wight for a service on the boat followed by the burial.

-We will work with you to design and arrange exactly the type of funeral
+We will work with you to design and arrange exactly the type of funeral that you and your family feel is right for the person who has died.

 Ideas for making the funeral special

-4) Double time can be booked at the crematorium (for under £200 more than the regular slot).
+3) Double time can be booked at the crematorium for £200-300 extra.

-7) Family and friends can decorate the coffin beforehand. .
-We can put you in touch with an artist who will design and paint it to match your ideas.
-We can tie ivy fronds on to the sides; people can bring flowers from their gardens to put on the coffin, or used to line the grave.
-Instead of being left at the crematorium, flower bunches can be taken to the gathering afterwards, or to a local care home or hospice.
+6) Family and friends can decorate the coffin beforehand; plain manila-coloured cardboard makes an excellent blank canvas.
+We can weave small-leaved ivy onto the sides of a woven coffin, or people can bring flowers from their gardens to put on the coffin, or to line the grave.
+Instead of being left at the crematorium, flowers can be taken to the gathering afterwards, or we can take them to a local care home or hospice.

 Contact us at any time for funeral assistance